Fun Without FODMAPs

 FODMAP Notes

 Peanut Butter in the United States is considered low FODMAP in servings of 2 tablespoons or 32 grams.
 Double-check labels and avoid products containing higher FODMAP ingredients like molasses or high fructose corn syrup.
+My go-to is Smucker's Natural Peanut Butter.

 A hand is holding a low FODMAP oatmeal raisin energy bite.
 There is a blurred out bowl of bites in the background.

-Serving size is important
+Serving size is important!

 Similar recipes